getodk/build2xlsform/README.md

 integration with odkbuild
 -------------------------
 The Build webapp expects to be able to find this service when it `POST`s to `/convert`.
-On the production Build instance, we accomplish this by capturing the `/convert` Location and using `ProxyPass` to forward the request on to an instance of `build2xlsform` running on a local port.
+On the production Build instance in Apache, we accomplish this by capturing `<Location /convert>` and using `ProxyPass` to forward the request on to an instance of `build2xlsform` running on a local port.

 contributing
 ------------
 Please submit pull requests for any code you'd like to push.
 As you do so, please keep in mind:

 * The project is meant to be as purely-functional as possible, as is ideal for data handling and transformation.
 Avoid mutable or global state, and don't introduce heavy object-oriented approaches without very good reason.
-* Please do run the tests before submission.
+* Please do run the tests before submission, and augment them as necessary.
 * Please ensure that any changes you make adhere to both the [ODK Build](https://github.com/clint-tseng/odkbuild/blob/master/public/javascripts/control.js#L206) property schema, as well as the XLSForm [reference spec](http://xlsform.org/ref-table/).

 license